 Chavez was not dominant at 130 and in my eyes.
 His wins over Rocky Lockridge and Juan LaPorte were iffy at best and at worst he lost them both.
-His reign started well with a title win over the durable Mario Martinez and that was followed by a devastating two-round knockout of Roger Mayweather.
+His reign started well with a title win over the durable Mario Martinez, followed by a devastating two-round knockout of Roger Mayweather.
 He then moved up in weight and the rest, as they say, is history.

 Nelson burst on the scene in 1982 giving the great Salvador Sanchez all he could handle.
 A couple of years later he moved up to 130 to fight Mario Martinez for the title that the great Julio Cesar Chavez had vacated.
 Nelson would go on to reign for the next six years, beating Martinez in a rematch.
 He also defeated one of the more underrated fighters of the 1980s in Juan LaPorte.
 To be fair he got a gift draw against Jeff Fenech on the undercard to Mike Tyson/Razor Ruddock rematch.
 But he went to Australia to give Fenech a rematch and Nelson turned in one of the finest performances of his career stopping Fenech.
 He then beat future titleist Gabe Ruelas before fighting a draw against Jesse James Leija, which would lead to a classic four-fight series with Leija.